eManPrague/frui.ts/README.md

 # Modules

-Fruits is not a platform like, e.g., Angular - it does not force you to do yur work in one particular way.
+Frui.ts is not a platform like, e.g., Angular - it does not force you to do your work in one particular way.
 It is a set of tools and helpers you can use to simplify your job.
 It comprises of several modules that you can use **separately**.

 **View models**